billie-bytes/stima-queens/README.md

 - numpy

-After that, you can run the build script (.sh for linux and .bat for windows).
+After that, you can run the build script (build.sh for linux and build.bat for windows).

 # DOCKER ALTERNATIVE